emirik0l/pet-transfer/README.md

 # Pet Transfer

-A simple mod that lets you create contracts that can transfer ownership of pets and other tameable creatures.
+A simple mod for Fabric that lets you create contracts that can transfer ownership of pets and other tameable creatures.
+No Forge port planned.

 Creating a blank contract: